King of Swords Tarot Card Meaning

 King of Swords Imagery and Symbolism

-In the Rider-Waite-Smith King of Swords, a regal figure sits on a stone throne, sword held upright in his right hand.
-Clouds part behind him, and butterflies decorate his crown.
-The straight sword and stern gaze convey clarity, authority and an unwavering commitment to truth.
+In the Rider-Waite-Smith King of Swords, a figure sits on a stone throne holding a sword upright in their right hand.
+Clouds part behind them and butterflies adorn the throne and crown.
+The sword tilts slightly to the right, suggesting judgement informed by experience rather than rigid dogma.

 King of Swords Tarot Card Meaning Upright